Admissions Process and Application: Adult Psychoanalytic Training Program

 All Applicants:

-Applications are welcomed and encouraged at any time throughout the year, but must be submitted in full no later than June 30, 2024 to be considered for matriculation in September.
+Applications are welcomed and encouraged at any time throughout the year but must be submitted in full no later than May 31 to be considered for matriculation in September.
+The application fee will be waived for those who apply by April 30

 Please note that once admitted, Clinical Associates must agree to become a member of the American Psychoanalytic Association.
 (APsA).